 You can receive an estimated financial aid offer without submitting the required information; however, your financial aid offer will not be finalized and funds will not disburse until the verification review is completed.

 You must have your verification review completed at least 120 days after your last date of attendance.
 This timeline will start the day after you withdraw or after the last day of the semester.
-We recommend documents be submitted at least two weeks prior to the end of the session or academic year/period in which you are enrolled.
+We recommend documents be submitted at least two weeks prior to the deadline.
 This allows sufficient time for the Office of Student Financial Aid to process and disburse the financial aid within the timeframe permitted under Title IV regulations and University policy.
 The deadline for you to submit verification documentation may be extended up to your last day of enrollment during the academic year/period on a case-by-case basis and is processed to the extent that is administratively possible.